American Holidays: Religion, Politics, and Ritual in American Culture

-This seminar examines a variety of holidays, festivals, and rituals in American history and culture.
-Topics include: public conflicts over Christmas, African-American emancipation celebrations, the Fourth of July, Thanksgiving, Roman Catholic street festivals dedicated to the Virgin Mary, modern renderings of Hanukkah, as well as memorialization of the Union and the Confederacy.
-Various interpretive approaches are explored, and the intent is to broach a wide range of questions about history and tradition, gender and race, public memory and consumer culture, religion and nationalism, through this topical focus on holidays and holy days.
+This seminar examines a variety of religious holidays and civic rituals in American history and culture.
+Topics include: public conflicts over Christmas, modern renderings of Hanukkah, African-American emancipation celebrations, the Fourth of July, Labor Day, Thanksgiving, the evangelical invention of Halloween Hell Houses, as well as Memorial Day and the ongoing contestation of the Civil War.
+Various interpretive approaches are explored, and the intent is to broach a wide range of questions about history and tradition, gender and race, public memory and nationalism, religion and consumer culture, through this topical focus on holidays and performance.

 Course History: